 Hi photography friends!
 Have you wanted to purchase flat lay styling mats for photography and find them pricey?
 Last summer I wanted to photograph a few wedding details and came up with this idea of how to make your own rollable DIY flatlay styling mat during a brief trip to JoAnn.
-The best part – they are so cheap.
-Like soooo cheap.
-With coupons and sales, my recent trip awarded me supplies for 4 mats for under $11 each (at time of writing).
-Yes, under $11 per mat!
+The best part – with coupons and sales, my recent trip awarded me supplies for 4 mats for under $11 each (at time of writing).
 I’ve created various options to make these, so it’s easy for both sewers and non-sewers.

 Let’s take a look at supplies for 1 mat (apprx.
 20″ x 36″):